 We strive to create an atmosphere that is open, honest and respectful.
 We start by establishing ground rules then work to maintain the integrity of the mediation process by monitoring discussions, assisting the parties in identifying options and goals, and addressing concerns as they arise.
 A safe environment that is dynamic and conducive to settlement – that is our goal.

 If you’re interested in an alternative settlement of a family law dispute, mediation may well be your solution.
-If you’d like to know more about the process, contact us at Crossroads Law.
+If you’d like to know more about the process, contact us at Crossroads Law and meet with our Mediation Intake Coordinator.
 Our family law mediators at Crossroads Law have helped many separating or divorcing families come to a resolution without a court fight – they could help you too.